Musician - Pedagogue - Researcher

 Eeva Siljamäki combines her practical experience as an artist and pedagogue with research on improvisation, learning and applied arts.
 She is a facilitator and enabler of learning.
 She sees difference in people as a strength and starting point.
 With empathetic and adapted methods and content she can suit the needs of each group, or each individual.

-With a masters degree from the Sibelius Academy (2003, Master of Music, MMus) she continues her studies as a doctoral researcher at the University of the Arts Helsinki, Finland (2012-) in research center CERADA.
+With a masters degree from the Sibelius Academy (2003, Master of Music, MMus) she is graduating as Doctor of Music from the University of the Arts Helsinki, Finland in 2021.

 Contact: eevasilja (@) gmail.com